Welcome to the Equitylink website.

 When Equitylink was started in 1993, it was a pioneer in its field of publishing research on small and medium sized companies in the UK.
 It remains an entirely independent organisation and is not tied to any stockbroker, bank or any other financial institution.

-Most other newsletters rehash press releases whereas we personally visit more than 200 small quoted companies each year which form the basis for buy and sell recommendations to our subscribers.
+Most other newsletters rehash press releases whereas we personally visit more than 200 small quoted companies each year which form the basis for our company profiles.

 Our two newsletters